Brandon Parker: Atlanta Falcons

 On September 10, 2024, Parker was signed by the Atlanta Falcons.

-Parker was released on August 26, 2025 as part of final roster cuts and re-signed to the practice squad the following day.
+Parker was released on August 26, 2025, as part of final roster cuts and re-signed to the practice squad the following day.
 On September 2, he was released from the practice squad.

 San Francisco 49ers (second stint)

 On September 17, 2025, Parker signed with the San Francisco 49ers' practice squad.
+He signed a reserve/future contract with San Francisco on January 20, 2026.

+On August 30, 2026, Parker was released by the 49ers as part of final roster cuts.

 Personal life

-Parker is married to Dominique Green, who he met while attending NC A&T, and together they have a 1-year-old daughter.
+Parker is married to Dominique Green, whom he met while attending NC A&T, and together they have a 1-year-old daughter.
 On November 18, 2017, Parker proposed to Green on the field before kickoff in Parker's final home game against arch rival North Carolina Central.

 Parker's father was an All-ACC offensive lineman for the University of North Carolina and his mother a prep basketball star at Carver High School and later playing for North Carolina.
 Parker's older sister, Jasmine, also attended NC A&T and was a member of the women's basketball program.